Table of Contents

 e.g. 3.14f, or one of the mapper objects that were described in the previous

-chapter, e.g. points->x
+chapter, e.g. points->x.

 The features described in this chapter let us build up from there.
 E.g.

-there is an infix +
+there is an infix +, which

 lets us build 3.14f +

-.
+points->x.
 Then we can build on what we have

 built, and so on.

-The simplest components come in a variety of C++ types, e.g. 3.14f
+The simplest components come in a variety of C++ types, e.g. 3.14f is of type float,

-; but the components we build will always
+points->x is of type abstract_mapper<float>; but the components we build will always

-have the type exprn_mapper<
+have the type exprn_mapper<T>, where T

 is the expression's result type -- i.e. the C++ equivalent

 of the SQL type to which the expression actually evaluates.
-So 3.14f + points->x
+So 3.14f + points->x has the type exprn_mapper<float>.

 wide range of C++ types can represent server-side expressions with result

-type T
+type T:

-itself.
+T itself.

-is a polymorphically mapped type (like
+T is a polymorphically mapped type (like

-), then there is
+float), then there is

-is a statically mapped type, then there
+T is a statically mapped type, then there

-is some optional_mapper
+is some optional_mapper,

-or class_mapper
+tuple_mapper or class_mapper class.

 Will this make our lives difficult (or at least repetitive) when we try